 Attend the Downtown Cotton Festival and Antique Tractor Show in Sikeston and celebrate the region's agricultural heritage.

 Farm tractors dating from 1939 will be on display.
 Festivities include, among other events: a kids pedal tractor race; crafts; concessions; music; kids games; Halloween dog costume contest; and a fall plant sale.

 While in downtown Sikeston tour our historic home district, and shop our galleries, boutiques and shops.
 Historic Home Walking/Driving Tour Brochures available upon request.

-Visit the oldest house in Springfield along with a 2-crib barn, kitchen, granary and now 1-room school house!
+Visit the oldest house in Springfield along with a two-crib barn, kitchen, granary and now one-room school house!
 Wool spinning, apple butter making, leather works, wood working, games, contests, dancing and more!
 The Gray-Campbell House is located in Nathanael Greene Park on South Scenic.

 Handmade colonial Windsor chairs made using traditional hand tools and techniques of the late 1700s.
 No power tools, nails or screws are used.
 Visitors are welcome to watch the process of crafting these beautiful chairs.